feats/hello-garden/readme.md

 - Isolate each modules/package as much as possible: put package.json, Dockerfile, etc into package dir.
 Also for secrets.
 - Does Garden make sure that the right environments are used for the current context?
 - Have shared "packages" that needs building (think Babel).
-- Have separate tests, like in garden/examples/demo-project.
+- Have separate tests, like in garden/examples/demo-project, also for the shared lib.

 ## Observations